thelukeyoung/GoodBlog/index.md

 well as establish better time zones (which was necessary with the greater distances the telegraph messages carried) (Carey 19-21).
 However, Corporations saw the invention of the telegraph as a means For wealth .
-In Technology and Ideology: The Case of the Telegraph ( James W. Carey), it talks about how companies began to monopolize the telegraph and with that gain the powerof controlling communication through the telegraph.
+In Technology and Ideology: The Case of the Telegraph (James W. Carey 2009), it talks about how companies began to monopolize the telegraph and with that gain the powerof controlling communication through the telegraph.
 (Carey 2).
 The initial response of corporate entities was to capitalize on the profits of the new technology.
 When reading this it made me realize how power